DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     * Click + New Client Secret
       * Description: `For ODM integration`
       * Click Add

    * Take note of the **Value**.
 It will be referenced as `CLIENT_SECRET` in the next steps.

+   >Important: This client secret can not be revealed later.
+If you forgot to take note of it, you'll have to create another one.

 3. Add Claims.